5 Myths of Customer Service

-Strong customer service helps you create loyalty, increase product awareness, and encourage future purchases.
-Everyone wants to create the perfect customer service experience, but many businesses are building their processes on false assumptions and insufficient metrics.
+Strong customer service helps you create loyalty, increase product awareness and encourage future purchases.
+Everyone wants to create an intelligent customer experience, but many businesses are building their processes on false assumptions and insufficient metrics.
 If your customer service paradigm is focused on outdated ideals, you’re missing out on major opportunities to connect with your modern customer base.

-Today’s consumers are savvy to the traditional approach to customer service and satisfaction.
+Today’s consumers are privy to the traditional approach to customer service and satisfaction.
 They want quality service without the sense of being minimized or fed through a scripted system.
-Take a closer look at the truth behind today’s most popular customer service myths, and you may uncover a fresh new way to boost customer loyalty and satisfaction where it really matters.
+Take a closer look at the truth behind today’s most popular customer service myths and you may uncover a fresh new way to boost customer loyalty and satisfaction where it really matters.

 Customer service professionals can sometimes slip into the mindset of the service recovery paradox.
 This theory states that a customer will think more highly of a company that resolved a problem or recovered from a mistake than they would if the company provided non-faulty service to begin with.
 While there is undeniable value in customer recovery, you don’t want to spend a disproportionate amount of time on unhappy clients.
 Resolving a single complaint isn’t as important as streamlining the overarching process that caused the complaint to begin with.

-Coach your customer service agents in all the areas that contribute to customer satisfaction, not only problem resolution.
-Make sure your agents understand that there are many other factors that come into play, including empathy, understanding, and a confident, comprehensive knowledge base.
-Customers can hang up from a call feeling good about their experience even if the problem persists, simply because the agent they spoke with was sympathetic and offered an understandable base of background information into what the issue is.
+Coach your customer service agents in all of the areas that contribute to customer satisfaction, not only problem resolution.
+Make sure your agents understand there are many other factors that come into play, including empathy, understanding and a confident, comprehensive knowledge base.
+Customers can hang up from a call feeling good about their experience even if the problem persists, simply because the agent they spoke with was sympathetic and offered understandable background information on the issue.

 Your time is valuable, so it’s easy to assume that you’re offering more value to problems that you spend more time on.
 However, customers are typically looking for the opposite.
 They want fast, efficient solutions.
 The key to good customer service is finding the sweet spot where you’re investing adequate time in the problem without lingering unnecessarily or using inefficient techniques.